I’m fed up of all the bull being peddled about innovation.

 Fascinatingly, innovation is far more common than most people think.
 In a typical health organisation, there will be innovative practice almost every day; where a practitioner has responded to an atypical situation with a neat little twist of practice, beyond the ordinary.
 The inconvenient truth about innovation is that it is mostly serendipitous, so those day to day innovations are situationally specific.
 They neither translate nor scale beyond that situation and are lost to the daily ambiguity of empirical clinical practice.

 There is a swathe of very old methods to create the space for innovative thinking and practice to emerge, but we’re not taught them in school.
 Don’t get me started on the university treadmills and the mediocrity obsessed business schools.
 They have a lot to answer for.
-The next time some shiny Innovatist whips out his zoomy presentation thingy, simply ask two questions:
+Adopt, Adapt and Exapt are often confused, so the next time some shiny Innovatist whips out his zoomy presentation thingy, simply ask two questions:

 1. Who invented the the idea?
 (Because if they don’t know, stop there)